-Help develop and create new recipes, supervise kitchen staff and maintain quality and portion control in all phases of food preparation.
-Provide leadership and training for the kitchen staff and ensure the guest receives a quality product quickly and within cost of sale percentages.
+Help develop and create new recipes, supervises kitchen staff, and maintains quality and portion control in all phases of food preparation.
+Provides leadership and training for the kitchen staff and ensures the guest receives a quality product quickly and within cost of sale percentages.

 Essential Duties/ Responsibilities:

 Lead kitchen production.
 Supervise kitchen staff for menu preparation based on established specification regarding ingredients and portion control.

 Assign duties for all kitchen staff and food servers.